 (But don’t beg for them; earn better ratings for your apps the right way.)

-Today, the most common approach to ASO is no approach at all.
-Developers often pick keywords and write descriptions at the last second during an app’s submission process.
-In most cases, little or no research on keyword searches occurs before the app submission, leaving most apps hidden and the likelihood of discovery quite low.
+In most cases, little or no research on keyword searches occurs before the app submission, leaving most apps hidden, and the likelihood of discovery quite low.